eSense Skin Response Biofeedback home-use device

 Example of a measurement in a stressed state with more SRC/min(yellow and orange) and in a relaxed state with little SRC/min (green and yellow)

-The average value in μS of a session is an indicator for the “level,” hence how high your basic level of tension or relaxation is.
-You should also try to lower this while you are doing stress reduction training.
-The average value also takes the SCR into consideration and is falsified with many SRC/min.
-You should, therefore, use as quiet a frame as possible without any SCR to determine your own “stress level” in μS.
+The average value in μS of a session indicates the “level,” hence how high your basic level of tension or relaxation is.
+It would be best to lower this while performing stress reduction training.
+The average value also considers the SCR and is falsified with many SRC/min.
+Therefore, you should use as quiet a frame as possible without any SCR to determine your “stress level” in μS.

-The SRC/min in the eSense app is colored.
-Low SRC is green or yellow and high SRC/min is orange or red.
+The eSense app’s SRC/min is colored.
+Low SRC is green or yellow, and high SRC/min is orange or red.
 While making a measurement, the recognized SRC is colored within the curve.

 Possibilities of the App